Hop (PG, Netflix)

 Tagging along with the heroes we recognize from the MCU is this teenager I'd never heard of before, Reptil, who pretty much becomes the star of the show.
 I feel like he was made up specifically for the Marvel Super Hero Adventures series because his superpower is turning into dinosaurs, which has got to be the most five-year-old pandering superpower I've ever heard.
 And "kid who can turn into dinosaurs" is distractingly out of place alongside "boomerang-shield patriot", "gamma giant", and "Norse god".
 On more than one occasion he'd say something in an effort to contribute to the story and I'd ask "Who the fuck are you again??"

-And this is a personal distraction, but Reptil's voice kept making me think of Axl from the later Mega Man X games... except he doesn't actually sound like Axl in either X7 or Command Mission/X8 ... but does sort of sound halfway between the two... then I looked up his voice actor to find out he does Pitt in the Smash Bros. games and Kid Icarus Uprising and now my brain hurts.
+And this is a personal distraction, but Reptil's voice kept making me think of Axl from the later Mega Man X games... except he doesn't actually sound like Axl in either X7 or Command Mission/X8 ... but does sort of sound halfway between the two... then I looked up his voice actor and found out he did Pit in the Smash Bros. games and Kid Icarus Uprising and now my brain hurts.

 This is also a perfect example of something that's awkward as fuck to watch if you apply the Immortal Hulk canon of the Hulk getting his powers from Hell magic.